vordimous/zilla-docs/src/get-started/quickstart/simple.md

 # Simple Quickstarts

-Get started using Zilla by deploying our Docker containers.
-Before proceeding, you need to run these quickstarts in an environment [with Docker](https://docs.docker.com/get-docker/)
+Get started using Zilla by deploying our Docker container.
+Before proceeding, you need to run these quickstarts in an environment [with Docker](https://docs.docker.com/get-docker/).

 ## TCP connection

-Running this zilla setup will simply echo back any text sent to the server at port `12345`.
+Running this Zilla setup will simply echo back any text sent to the server over `tcp` at port `12345`.

 ::: code-tabs#yaml